edgelesssys/marblerun/README.md

 * See [helloworld](samples/helloworld) for an example in Go
 * See [helloc++](samples/helloc++) for an example in C++
-* See [graphene-hello](samples/graphene-hello) for an example using Graphene
+* See [gramine-hello](samples/gramine-hello) for an example using Gramine
 * See [occlum-hello](samples/occlum-hello) for an example using Occlum

 ### Advanced

 In case you want to see how you can integrate popular existing solutions with MarbleRun, we provide more advanced examples:

-* See [graphene-nginx](samples/graphene-nginx) for an example of converting an existing Graphene application to a Marble
+* See [gramine-nginx](samples/gramine-nginx) for an example of converting an existing Gramine application to a Marble
-* See [graphene-redis](samples/graphene-redis) for a distributed Redis example using Graphene
+* See [gramine-redis](samples/gramine-redis) for a distributed Redis example using Gramine

 ### Confidential emoji voting